Butyric acid: Colonocytes

 Responsible for about 70% of energy from the colonocytes, butyric acid is a critical SCFA in colon homeostasis.
 Short-chain fatty acids, which include butyric acid, are produced by beneficial colonic bacteria that feed on, or ferment prebiotics, supporting colonocytes by increasing energy conversion.

 Butyrate salts and esters

-The butanoate ion, C3H7COO-|auto=yes, is the conjugate base of butyric acid.
-It is the form found in biological systems at physiological pH.
-A butyric (or butanoic) compound is a carboxylate salt or ester of butyric acid.
+Butyrate (butanoate) ion, C3H7CO2-, is the conjugate base of butyric acid.
+It is found in sodium butyrate, classified as a carboxylate salt.
+Butyric acid converts to butyrate in aqueous solution near physiological pH.
+Butyrate also refers to esters of butyric acid, e.g. ethyl butyrate.